Multivariate Stirling Polynomials of the first and second kind: Function algebra with derivation

 \subsection{Basic notions}

-Menger \cite{meng44} has introduced the notion of a `tri-operational algebra' of functions which in the sequel (since 1960) stimulated to a great extent studies of generalized function algebras (e.\,g., \cite{dutr12}, \cite{meng61}, \cite{schw60}, \cite{schw67}, \cite{suci75}).
-In what follows I am going to propose a variant of Menger's original system tailored for our specific purposes of dealing with functions and their derivatives in a purely algebraic fashion.
+Menger \cite{meng1944} has introduced the notion of a `tri-operational algebra' of functions, which in the sequel (since 1960) stimulated to a great extent studies of generalized function algebras, e.\,g., \cite{dutr2012,meng1961,schw1960,schw1967,suci1975}.
+In what follows I will propose a variant of Menger's original system tailored to our specific purposes of treating functions and their derivatives in a purely algebraic way.

 Let $(\funs,+,\cdot)$ be a non-trivial commutative ring of characteristic zero, 0 and 1 its identity elements with respect to addition and multiplication.
-Thinking of the elements of $\funs$ as being `functions (of one variable)', we assume $\funs$ to be endowed with a third binary operation $\circ$ (called \textit{composition}) together with an identity element $\iota$ such that the following axioms are satisfied: {\allowdisplaybreaks
+We will think of the elements of $\funs$ as `functions (of one variable)' and therefore assume that $\funs$ has a third binary operation $\circ$ (called \textit{composition}) together with an identity element $\id$ such that the following axioms are satisfied: